-As a Council of Europe institution the ECML operates within the context of ongoing language education work of the major European organisations.
-A large number of the projects in its programme therefore build upon existing European language education principles and tools, in particular the Council's Common European Framework of Reference for Languages (CEFR) which provides a method of learning, teaching and assessing applying to all languages in Europe.
-The six reference levels of the CEFR have become widely accepted as the European standard for grading an individual's language proficiency.
+As a Council of Europe institution, the ECML operates within the context of ongoing language education work of the major European organisations.
+A large number of the projects in its programme therefore build upon existing European language education principles and tools, in particular the Council's Common European Framework of Reference for Languages (CEFR) and the recently published CEFR Companion Volume.
+The CEFR has become widely accepted as the European standard, providing a method of learning, teaching and assessing languages and is applicable to all languages in Europe.
 The Centre also applies a quality system throughout its work.
 A set of evaluative tools implemented at the outset of the previous programme provide qualitative and quantitative data on the ECML's services as well as indications of the take-up and follow-up of projects in member states.
 Four external consultants monitor quality within the programme and identify synergies and any potential overlaps.